 During the regulated trapping season, it is legal in North Carolina to trap:

 Gray and red foxes may only be trapped where provided by state or local law.
 For more information about fox trapping seasons, visit ncwildlife.org/FoxSeasons.
 Coyotes may be trapped during the statewide regular trapping season and during any fox-trapping season, established by statute or by local law, using methods described in statute, even when those seasons open prior to and extend after the regular trapping seasons.

 It is unlawful to:

 - Sell or otherwise transfer ownership of the carcass or pelt of a fox*, bobcat or otter without first tagging it with the appropriate tag available from the Wildlife Resources Commission.
-The fee is $2.20 for each bobcat or otter tag and $2.25 for fox*.
+Bobcat and otter tags are free of charge and $2.25 for fox*.
+Up to 50 bobcat tags and 150 otter tags may be issued per request.
 You may purchase these tags by telephone, 888-248-6834, using a Visa or MasterCard credit card, or you can mail your request along with the fee to: NCWRC, Bobcat/Otter/Fox Tags, 1707 Mail Service Center, Raleigh, N.C.
 27699-1700.
-Include your name, address, date of birth and WRC number.
-NOTE: All fox*, bobcat and otter fur must be tagged within 30 days of the close of the applicable season. *except where local laws do not require fox tagging.
+Include your name, address, date of birth and WRC number. *except where local laws do not require fox tagging.